zgrguric/Xahau-Dev-Contest/README.md

 Create a file named .github/PULL_REQUEST_TEMPLATE.md in your repository.
 Copy and paste the content below into that file.
-Or if using the github website you can press create pull request template
+Or if using the GitHub website you can press Create pull request template
 # Build on Xahau Hackathon Submission

 Thank you for your submission to the **Build on Xahau** contest!
 Please ensure that your PR includes all the following components: